PSUmodeling/MM-PIHM/README.md

 If `-o` parameter is not used, model output will be stored in a directory named after the project and the system time when the simulation is executed.

 Example input files are provided with each release.
-For a description of input files, please refer to the [*User's Guide*](https://github.com/PSUmodeling/MM-PIHM/releases/download/v0.11.0-alpha/guide.pdf "Guide") that can be downloaded from the release page.
+For a description of input files, please refer to the *User's Guide* that can be downloaded from the [release page](https://github.com/PSUmodeling/MM-PIHM/releases).

 ### Penn State Users

-The Penn State Lion-X clusters support both batch job submissions and interactive jobs.
+The Penn State ICS ACI system support both batch job submissions and interactive jobs.
-The clusters for batch job submissions, Lion-XX clusters, usually support eight processors per node for OMP jobs.
+The clusters for batch job submissions, ACI-B, usually support twelve processors per node for OMP jobs.
-The cluster for interactive jobs, hammer, supports twenty processors per node for OMP jobs, but is limited to short jobs only.
+The cluster for interactive jobs, ACI-I, supports twenty processors per node for OMP jobs, but is limited to short jobs only.